department-of-veterans-affairs/vets-api/docs/setup/native.md

 The most up-to-date versions of each key dependency will be specified in the `docker-compose.yml` [file](https://github.com/department-of-veterans-affairs/vets-api/blob/master/docker-compose.yml) and the `Dockerfile`.

-## Installing Ruby Version Manager
+## Installing a Ruby Version Manager

 We suggest using a Ruby version manager such as `rbenv`, `asdf`, `rvm`, or `chruby` to install and maintain your version of Ruby.